EssayOperator playbook

 Bottom-up wallet share.
 A typical SMB spends 1–3% of revenue on operations software.
 For a $2 million revenue business, that is $20,000–$60,000/year.
 Procurement is plausibly 15–25% of that, or $3,000–$15,000 per business.
 Across 12 million businesses: $36–180 billion of potential annual spend.

-The convergence point is a $5–20B ARR opportunity for the eventual category leader, supporting a $50–200B enterprise value.
-The high end is the supplier-side flywheel: as the platform reaches density, it absorbs adjacent functions — supplier financing, embedded payments, freight booking, predictive cash.
-Each is a $1–5B opportunity.
-Stacked, the ceiling is in the trillion-dollar enterprise-value range.
+The convergence point in our thesis is a multi-billion-dollar ARR opportunity for the eventual category leader.
+The high end depends on the supplier-side graph: as the platform reaches density, it can absorb adjacent functions such as supplier financing, embedded payments, freight booking, and predictive cash.

 VII.
 Why incumbents won't pivot